hackoregon/2019-housing-data-science/.github/ISSUE_TEMPLATE/story-card-template.md

 - [ ] Create Card Document from [this template](https://docs.google.com/document/d/1aNBU5m5vc7coXbHzItJB9sUMAGufMVYEJZqXUkY40Gc/edit#) and link above

 ### Type of data processing / analysis this story card uses
+Each card can belong to one or more categories listed below

 - [x] descriptive - simple data (re)-representation, doing summary statistics belongs to this category, we do this for all data sets
 - [ ] explanatory - testing hypotheses and / or comparing data points
 - [ ] predictive - any regression, model fitting, classification or clustering tasks